-Sticky Tender Asian Chicken Thighs smothered in a sweet and spicy Asian inspired sauce.
-Juicy, tender and loaded with flavor!
+Sticky Tender Asian Chicken Thighs smothered in a sweet and spicy Asian-inspired sauce.
+Juicy, tender, and loaded with flavor, this easy chicken thighs recipe is ready in less than an hour and is made with pantry staples!

 Sticky Asian Chicken Thighs